QLED vs OLED – Which Is Best?

 Answer:

-OLED displays offer an infinite contrast ratio, instantaneous response time, wide viewing angles, and superior color accuracy.
+OLED displays offer an infinite contrast ratio, instantaneous response time and wide viewing angles.

-However, they cannot get as bright as QLED/LED displays and they are at risk of image burn-in and image retention.
+However, they cannot get as bright as QLED LCDs and they are at risk of image burn-in and image retention.

 When comparing QLED vs OLED displays, both technologies have their advantages and disadvantages.